Pelle Pelle: History

-Pelle Pelle is an urban fashion brand which originated in the 1970s, when the hip-hop era emerged.
+Pelle Pelle originated in the 1970s, when the hip-hop era gained prominence.
 A revolution in fashion took the form of comfort in baggy pants and loose clothing for MCs and breakdancers.
 Designer Marc Buchanan specialized in creating brightly colored, highly embellished leather jackets, and branched out to sportswear and other outerwear.
 A cultural and stylistic shift was sparked by Pelle, who took his cue from an Italian phrase.

 In 2003, Pelle Pelle was fined $40,000 by the Federal Trade Commission for placing inaccurate labels on several types of men's pants and jackets.
 The clothes were labeled as machine washable; however, the garments were damaged when washed.

-Pelle Pelle Product Lines

-In the fall of 2009, Threadless added women's handbags to their product line:

-Leather

-Pelle Pelle leather jackets include a light leather jacket for spring or a heavy one for winter.
-Most jackets have fur trimmings.
-Bomber jackets made of leather are available in adult and children's sizes.

-Outerwear

-The company specializes in blending urban gear with street clothes.
-In 1978, this clothing line catered to only men but is now producing clothing for teenagers and women, as well.

-Handbags

 Pelle Pelle launched its handbag line in fall 2009.